Silicon Valley's latest perk: World Cup viewing parties at work

-SAN FRANCISCO Theme lunches, giant TVs and viewing parties.
+SAN FRANCISCO, June 13 Theme lunches, giant TVs and viewing parties.
 Silicon Valley may be far from the World Cup in Brazil but tech employees are getting in on the globe's most prestigious soccer event.

 Twitter, LinkedIn and Nvidia are among several tech companies airing matches in their offices during the next month and encouraging employees to follow the action.